ATNF/askapsdp/Code/Doc/user/current/doc/calim/gridder.rst

 to find, e.g. how the support of the convolution function is searched.
 These parameters are given in the following section.

 Non-linear sampling in w-space (specific to WProject,WStack, AWProject and AProjectWStack)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These parameters apply to all gridders which take w-term into account.
 By default w-planes (either
 stacking grids or projection planes) are spaced linearly (or equidistantly) in w.
 The following
-parameters allow to enable and control non-linear sampling.
-Regardless of the parameters, the first
+parameters allow the user to enable and control non-linear sampling.
+Regardless of the parameters,
-and last w-planes always correspond to -wmax and +wmax, respectively, and the (nwplanes-1)/2 plane
+the first and last w-planes always correspond to -wmax and +wmax, respectively, and the
-corresponds to w=0.
+(nwplanes-1)/2 plane corresponds to w=0.

 +--------------------+--------------+--------------+-------------------------------------------------+
 |*Parameter*         |*Type*        |*Default*     |*Description*                                    |